Seattle Police Fallen Officer Memorial Project

 This project came to us in 2022 as a grant proposal from SPD Detective Britt (Sweeney) Kelly, who was in the car with Officer Tim Brenton when he was shot and killed in 2009.
 Kelly, still in field training at the time, was also shot in the ambush, but did not let the incident hinder her pursuit of a career in law enforcement.

 Kelly was inspired to write the grant after she happened to pass by Brenton’s memorial, located at 29th Avenue and E Yesler Way, near where the two were shot.
 To her dismay, she found it in disarray, covered in weeds and not appropriately cared for.
 Spurred to action, she recruited those in her Unit to join her in cleaning up the memorial.
-This sparked the idea of having SPD’s post-Basic Law Enforcement Academy recruits help her clean and maintain the memorial.
+This sparked the idea of having SPD’s post-Basic Law Enforcement Academy student officers help her clean and maintain the memorial.
 The manual act of maintenance dovetails neatly with conversations about line-of-duty deaths.

 Her goal is not to frighten new officers but simply provide some insight into one of the realities of law enforcement.
 In her 15 years in law enforcement, she’s experienced three that struck close.